How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 - Move to areas with fewer breakouts

-- Shave acne-prone areas last
+- Shave areas with active breakouts last

 Common Mistakes to Avoid